Magnetic resonance imaging: Non-medical use

 MRI is used industrially mainly for routine analysis of chemicals.
 The nuclear magnetic resonance technique is also used, for example, to measure the ratio between water and fat in foods, monitoring of flow of corrosive fluids in pipes, or to study molecular structures such as catalysts.

 Being non-invasive and non-damaging, MRI can be used to study the anatomy of plants, their water transportation processes and water balance.
 It is also applied to veterinary radiology for diagnostic purposes.
 Outside this, its use in zoology is limited due to the high cost; but it can be used on many species.

 In palaeontology it is used to examine the structure of fossils.

 Forensic imaging provides graphic documentation of an autopsy, which manual autopsy does not.
-CT scanning provides quick whole-body imaging of skeletal and parenchymal alterations, whereas MRI imaging gives better representation of soft tissue pathology.
-But MRI is more expensive, and more time-consuming to utilize.
+CT scanning provides quick whole-body imaging of skeletal and parenchymal alterations, whereas MR imaging gives better representation of soft tissue pathology.
+All that being said, MRI is more expensive, and more time-consuming to utilize.
 Moreover, the quality of MR imaging deteriorates below 10 °C.

 History

 In 1971 at Stony Brook University, Paul Lauterbur applied magnetic field gradients in all three dimensions and a back-projection technique to create NMR images.
 He published the first images of two tubes of water in 1973 in the journal Nature, followed by the picture of a living animal, a clam, and in 1974 by the image of the thoracic cavity of a mouse.
 Lauterbur called his imaging method zeugmatography, a term which was replaced by (N)MR imaging.
-In the late 1970s, physicists Peter Mansfield and Paul Lauterbur developed MRI-related techniques, like the echo-planar imaging (EPI) technique.
+In the late 1970s, physicists Peter Mansfield at the University of Nottingham and Paul Lauterbur developed MRI-related techniques, like the echo-planar imaging (EPI) technique.

+Raymond Damadian's work into nuclear magnetic resonance (NMR) has been incorporated into MRI, having built one of the first scanners.

 Advances in semiconductor technology were crucial to the development of practical MRI, which requires a large amount of computational power.
 This was made possible by the rapidly increasing number of transistors on a single integrated circuit chip.
 Mansfield and Lauterbur were awarded the 2003 Nobel Prize in Physiology or Medicine for their "discoveries concerning magnetic resonance imaging".